Dikshagupta1994/fack-new-prediction/README.md

-# fack-new-prediction
+# fack-news-prediction
-my model will predict that new is fake or not
+my model will predict that news is fake or not